• Home

 That clarity signaled mastery, she says.
 Staying would have meant optimizing what Wahlstrom already knew, whereas leaving would have meant embracing the vulnerability of a new learning curve.

-The opportunity arrived during the pandemic in the form of a chief commercial officer role at a Blackstone-owned company preparing to go public, a role Wahlstrom says tested her in a different register: less advisory and more ownership of outcomes.
+The opportunity arrived during the pandemic in the form of a president and chief commercial officer role at a Blackstone-owned company preparing to go public, a role Wahlstrom says tested her in a different register: less advisory and more ownership of outcomes.

 That experience set the stage for what came next.
 When BNY approached her, the challenge was fundamentally different.
 Founded in 1784, the bank’s defining strength is longevity.
 Wahlstrom was recruited with a mandate to modernize without destabilizing.
 Her task was to upgrade technology, evolve culture, and expand the bank’s relevance to a new client base while preserving the foundations that have enabled the institution to endure for nearly 240 years.